 In regions without passable roads, MAF can reduce a doctor’s all-day trek by foot to a mere 20-minute flight, or provide a single flight that can haul a half-ton of cargo into an area that would otherwise require a train of pack animals, several guides, and weeks of grueling effort to reach by land.
 When you are the only lifeline around, it’s critical that your aircraft are properly maintained.
 That’s why we place such a high standard on maintenance, making our aircraft among the safest and best maintained in the world.

-We currently have over $220,000 but need the balance of $287,700 in order to purchase, transport, and install this new engine so as to minimize the downtime and the impact on ministry flying that it will cause.
+We currently have roughly 85% but need the remaining $84,000 in order to purchase, transport, and install this new engine so as to minimize the downtime and the impact on ministry flying that it will cause.

 Our aircraft in Angola provide the only access to thousands of families who depend on remote and isolated rural health clinics.